A Walk Down Market Street

 With the discovery of gold in 1848 and a huge influx of immigrants in 1849, San Francisco boomed, and the overscaled 120-foot grand boulevard became less absurd and more practical, connecting the Ferry Building to growing neighborhoods via horse-drawn streetcar, then four clattering cable cars.
 But growth was interrupted in April of 1906, when a magnitude-7.9 earthquake struck two miles offshore.
 After three days of raging fires, an estimated 250,000 people were homeless and 514 city blocks were destroyed.
 Almost everything on Market Street burned, from Van Ness Avenue to the Embarcadero.
 Lotta’s Fountain, one of the few remaining structures on Market Street, emerged as a gathering place and bulletin board where the lost and dispossessed left notes in hopes of reuniting with loved ones.

 San Franciscans quickly rebuilt their beloved city after the disaster, and Market Street grew as the center of action like never before.
-The horse-and-buggy era faded, and electric streetcars replaced cable cars on Market Street.
-By the1920s, Market Street was renowned as one of the great streets in the world.
+The horse-and-buggy era faded, and electric streetcars replaced cable cars on Market Street (below).
+By the 1920s, Market Street was renowned as one of the great streets in the world.
 Notice the on-street parking, two sets of electric streetcar tracks running in each direction and lack of trees.
 Naturally, preambulating on Market meant donning a fine hat and, for ladies, gloves.

 But the 1950s and ’60s were disastrous for cities throughout the United States, and while San Francisco suffered less than most, Market Street went into decline.
 Suburban attitudes oforder, separation and automobile accommodation were inflictedupon Market Street, unintentionally worsening conditions forurban success.
 In 1963, the grand Fox Theatre was destroyed to make way for the bleak, empty, windswept spaces of Fox Plaza.